Quantum Simulation of Noisy Quantum Networks: Background

-The channel infidelity between two channels, $\hat{\mathcal{E}}_1$ and $\hat{\mathcal{E}}_2$, is defined as $1-F(\mathcal{E}_1,\mathcal{E}_2)$.
 Observe that, although experimentally unfeasible, this quantity can actually be accessed on a quantum computer, where an entangled state using an ancilla can be initially prepared, letting the ancilla untouched until the end.
 The noise introduced by the additional entangling gates and the additional ancilla required can be incorporated in the simulation to directly access the channel fidelity or the process matrix in a more efficient way, thereby reducing the overheads typically required, e.g., for full process tomography.
+Alternatively, process fidelity estimation techniques could be used in practice to test the quality of the simulations.